-Total two-way trade was valued at AUD4.3 billion in 2016.
-Merchandise trade comprised the bulk of this trade at AUD2.7 billion, but services are an increasingly important component of our bilateral trade.
-Australian services exports to the Philippines in 2016 totaled AUD706 million, while Australian imports of Philippine services totaled AUD831 million.
+Total two-way trade was valued at AUD4.8 billion in 2017.
+Merchandise trade comprised the bulk of this trade at AUD3.2 billion, but services are an increasingly important component of our bilateral trade.
+Australian services exports to the Philippines in 2017 totaled AUD763 million, while Australian imports of Philippine services totaled AUD907 million.
 This trade in services was dominated by education-related travel, personal travel and business travel, reflecting our strong people-to-people links.

 In 2016, Australia’s investment in the Philippines was valued at AUD9.3 billion and the Philippines invested AUD1.3 billion in Australia, a threefold increase as compared to AUD473 million in 2015.
 Several Australian mining companies have interests in the Philippines, mostly at the exploration and development stage.
-In 2016, the Philippines is the 8th largest foreign agricultural land owner in Australia estimated at 1.121 million hectares.
+In 2017, the Philippines is the 8th largest foreign agricultural land owner in Australia.

 Australia and the Philippines are both parties to ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) the most comprehensive trade agreement that ASEAN has negotiated.
 It delivers significant commercial benefits, while providing a basis for further regional economic integration, including the negotiations towards the Regional Comprehensive Economic Partnership (RCEP).
 Australia and the Philippines are both among the 16 RCEP participating countries (ASEAN plus its FTA Partners – Australia, China, India, Japan, Korea and New Zealand).